When booked via Capital One Travel; otherwise earn 1.5%

 But since the Chase Freedom Unlimited is a pure cash back credit card unless you also have a Chase Sapphire Preferred®, Sapphire Reserve®, or Ink Business Preferred® with which to combine your Chase Ultimate Rewards points, it’s ideally used as a combo.

 When you hold one of these premium Ultimate Rewards-earning credit cards, you can transfer points earned on the Freedom Unlimited to the premium card.
-Once you’ve moved the Ultimate Rewards over to the premium credit card, you can take advantage of points transfers to 12 Chase airline and hotel partners or book travel through the travel portal.
+Once you’ve moved the Ultimate Rewards over to the premium credit card, you can take advantage of points transfers to 12 Chase airline and hotel partners or book travel through Chase Travel℠ where Points Boost gives you the opportunity to redeem at up to 2 cents per point in value depending on the card, or 1 cent per point otherwise.

 But our absolute favorite way to redeem is always via airline and hotel transfer partners.
 The easiest high-value redemption is usually Hyatt.
 We often get better than 2 cents per World of Hyatt point.
 Keep in mind that Hyatt doesn’t charge any resort fees when you stay on a free night award.
 So let’s say you are looking at a hotel with a cash price of $259 and a $25 a night resort fee and 8% tax.
 That would come to $307 a night.
 But if that same room costs 8,000 or 12,000 Hyatt points, you could be using your points (which transfer at an even 1:1 ratio to all airline and hotel partners) with a rate of return of 3 – 4 cents.